Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/74HC595 & Bar Graph LED.rst

 In the code, we configure three pins to control the 74HC595 chip and define a one-byte variable to control the state of the 8 LEDs (in the Bar Graph LED Module) through the 8 bits of the variable.
 The LEDs light ON when the corresponding bit is 1.
 If the variable is assigned to 0x01, that is 00000001 in binary, there will be only one LED ON.

 .. code-block:: c
+    :linenos:

     x=0x01;

-In the “while” cycle of main function, use two cycles to send x to 74HC595 output pin to control the LED.
+In the "while" cycle of main function, use two cycles to send x to 74HC595 output pin to control the LED.
 In one cycle, x will shift one bit to the LEFT in one cycle, then when data of x is sent to 74HC595, the LED that is turned ON will move one bit to the LEFT once.

 .. code-block:: c
+    :linenos:

     for(i=0;i<8;i++){
         digitalWrite(latchPin,LOW);     // Output low level to latchPin